 Managing Partner, Sauma Capital LLC & Professor, Columbia University

-On behalf of the editorial board, we hope you are doing well during the Covid-19 pandemic.
-We thank our readers for their continued support and keen interest in our journal and look forward to sharing with you the growing list of practical papers on a wide variety of topics on modern investment strategies that we continue to receive from both academics and practitioners.
+On behalf of the editorial board, we would like to thank our readers for their continued support and keen interest in our journal, and we hope you have been doing well throughout the Covid-19 pandemic.
+We look forward to sharing with you the growing list of practical papers on a wide variety of topics on modern investment strategies that we continue to receive from both academics and practitioners.